 The goals and objectives of the Albany County Drug Court are to: (1) break the cycle of drug and alcohol addiction, (2) reduce drug and alcohol related crime, (3) effective use of community and criminal justice resources, (4) restore participants to society, and (5) reduce court caseloads and saving Albany County and New York State tax dollars.

-The drug court model utilized in Albany county is a post plea/deferred sentencing model.
-This means that an individual will plea into drug court facing a felony disposition and sentencing will be deferred for that defendant to take part in the Albany County Drug Court Program.
+The drug court model utilized in Albany County is case specific.
+For some cases, a post plea/deferred sentencing model is utilized.
+This means that in some cases an individual will plea into drug court facing a felony disposition and sentencing will be deferred for that defendant to take part in the Albany County Drug Court Program.
 If the defendant is unsuccessfully discharged he or she will face sentencing within the statutory guidelines set forth in the Criminal Procedure Law.

 Judge Stephen W. Herrick presides over the Albany County Drug Court Program.
 The Drug Court team is comprised of a drug court coordinator and several other Drug Court case managers.
 These individuals are tasked with monitoring Drug Treatment expenditures and contract implementation, collection of program evaluation information, performing case management services, and coordinating assessments and evaluation as well as treatment referrals of potential Drug Court candidates.